heroku/heroku-buildkits/README.md

 ## Buildkit Users

-The `buildpacks:set` command will configure an app to use a given buildkit.
+The `buildkits:set` command will configure an app to use a given buildkit.

-	$ heroku buildpacks:set kr/inline -a myapp
+	$ heroku buildkits:set kr/inline -a myapp